LEED for Homes Virtual Green Rater Training

 2. You will need to purchase the final exam from GBCI for $45.00

-3. You may need to pay for LEED GA and AP preparation, study and exam fees
+3. You may need to pay for LEED GA and AP preparation, study, and exam fees if you are not an AP already

-4. You may need to pay for building science education and/or fees to become a rater
+4. You may need to pay for building science education (See step 2 above) and/or fees to become a rater

 Q. What if the time available for the live portion of the course does not work for me?

-A. For an additional $1,000 ( $500 members) you can schedule a course anytime you wish, on your time with respect to the instructor’s calendar.
-Also, there will be courses scheduled typically every other month depending on the demand for the class.
+A. For an additional $1,000 ( $500 members), you can schedule a course anytime you wish, on your time, with respect to the instructor’s calendar.
+Also, courses will typically be scheduled every other month, depending on the demand for the class.
 Contact Brett.Little@greenhomeinstitute.org

-A. GHI can provide you a LEED Green Rater for your project and you may go through the training and be mentored on that project at the same time.
+A. GHI can provide you a LEED Green Rater for your project, and you may go through the training and be mentored on that project simultaneously.
 Contact us for details and pricing as each project is unique.
 Use this form LEED for Homes Project Inquiry – GreenHome Institute

 Q. What technology do I need to take this course?

-A. Internet connection, a traditional browser, speakers and you must have a device that can run excel or an application that can run excel.
+A. You need an internet connection, a traditional browser, speakers, and a device that can run Excel or an application that can run Excel.
 You must be able to fill out this LEED workbook.
-This requires version 7 of excel or higher for PC and 2011 for MACS.
+This requires version 7 of Excel or higher for PC and 2011 for MACS.
 You must be able to have a browser that supports the thinkific platform.

 Q. Are there any required live sessions during this course period?

-A. Yes, there is One 3 hour mandatory live course monthly that is online.
-If you miss it you can attend the next time as more will be scheduled more 2022 OR you can schedule a personalized meeting at any time with the below choices.
+A. Yes, there is one 3-hour mandatory monthly live course that is online.
+If you miss it you can attend the next time as more will be scheduled OR you can schedule a personalized meeting at any time with the below choices.

-We can schedule a personal training any time our trainer is available for an additional $1,000.
+We can schedule personal training whenever our trainer is available for an additional $1,000.
 However, that fee can be waived if the training is used as a real LEED project plan review when you obtain GHI as your LEED H provider.
 We also have personalized trainings for large companies training 3 or more at one time.
 Contact Brett.Little@greenhomeinstitute.org

 Q. If I take the personal training, when do I schedule it?

-A. We will work together to find a time that meets both or schedules right away.
+A. We will work together to find a time that meets both our schedules right away.

 Q. Do I qualify for a 5% or 10% Discount on the course?